What is Codependency (1).png

 • Use blame or shame on others to get their needs met

-• Give and give expecting something in return and then when don’t get it explode
+• Give expecting something in return and then when you don’t get it, explode

-• Overcommitted to what others want and often ignoring their own
+• Overcommit to what others want and often ignore your own needs

-• Inability to set proper boundaries or even know what is an appropriate boundary
+• Unable to set proper boundaries or even know what is an appropriate boundary

-• Tendency to perfectionism and having a harsh inner critic
+• Tendency to perfectionism and has a harsh inner critic

 Not everyone who has a codependent personality or exhibits these behaviors have necessarily suffered a traditionally recognized form of abuse.
-In some cases, a person can be raised to believe that they must always put others first, that they must serve others, or that sacrificing their own needs is the ultimate display of loving another.
-We are not claiming that every perfectionist is codependent.
+In some cases, you are raised to believe that you must always put others first or that you must serve others.
+Additionally, when you sacrifice your own needs you believe you are giving the ultimate display of loving another.
+Yet, not every perfectionist is codependent.

-Since codependency is mostly a learned behavior, it is very likely that a parent who shows signs of codependency will end up continuing the cycle with their own children, particularly if they learned behaviors from their own parents.
-A codependent parent may be what is often referred to as a “helicopter parent” showing signs of trying to control everything.
-These parents are often very strict and have a hard time with anything that involves their children asserting any type of independence.
-This tends to be worse if the child and codependent parent are of the same gender, though not always.
+Since codependency is mostly a learned behavior, it is very likely that if you are a parent who shows signs of codependency, you will end up continuing the cycle with your own children.
+For example, if you are a codependent parent you may be what is often referred to as a “helicopter parent” trying to control everything.
+In fact, you are often very strict and have a hard time with anything that involves your children asserting any type of independence.
+Often, this tends to be worse if the child and codependent parent are of the same gender, though not always

-Codependent individuals come across early in relationships as very giving and devoted.
-Where codependency becomes a problem is when giving and devotion are more important than their own physical, mental, and emotional health.
-The hardest part of recognizing codependency in a relationship is that early on the behaviors are often pleasant.
-It is not until you are very serious in a relationship that the negative sides of the behavior; i.e. controlling behavior, low self-esteem, neediness, become obvious.
+Furthermore, when you are the codependent partner, you may come across early in relationships as very giving and devoted.
+Codependency becomes a problem when you give in determent to their own physical, mental, and emotional health.
+Then, it is not until you are very serious in a relationship that the negative sides of the behavior; i.e. controlling behavior, low self-esteem, neediness, become obvious.

-While codependency is not necessary a specific and recognized mental illness, it is closely related to several mental health conditions and can lead to a number of problems.
+While codependency is not necessary a specific and recognized mental illness.
+By the same token, it is closely related to several mental health conditions and can lead to a number of problems.

 • Personality disorders